 Flowering Maple, Parlor Maple, Indian Mallow

-All Abuliton plants repeat bloom.
-They can bloom continually , if given warm temperatures and lots of sun.
+All Abutilon plants repeat bloom.
+They can bloom continually if given warm temperatures and lots of sun.

 Because of Abutilon’s arching habit, it’s a nice choice for an entryway arbor.
-I’ve even seen them trained as espaliers.
-If you’re growing yours in a pot, you might consider training it as a standard.
+They can even be trained as espaliers, along fences and walls or as a standard, when grown in a container.
 Many varieties also do well as hanging plants.

 - Abutilon ‘Kentish Belle’ - A two-toned, bell-shaped flower of apricot-yellow with purple stamens.
 (Zones 8-10, 8' x 8')